jblindsay/whitebox-tools/manual/WhiteboxToolsManual.md

 #### 7.2.5 RasterCellAssignment

-Assign row or column number to cells.
+Assign row or column number to cells..

 *Parameters*: